Sciatica Treatment Santa Fe, NM

 Like a large river created by smaller streams, five pairs of nerves exit the spine in the lower back to form the two sciatic nerves.
 The soft, pulpy disc between each spinal bone is often involved causing nerve compression which leads to pain.
 While a disc can’t “slip,” it can bulge, herniate or rupture, putting direct pressure on the nearby nerves, resulting in sciatica.
 The pain from sciatica can become exacerbated with coughing and sneezing or with other kinds of movement.

-Why other methods of treating Sciatic don’t work
+Why other methods of treating Sciatica don’t work

-Pain pills or muscle relaxers are unable to correct the nerve compression caused by the bulging disc.
+Pain pills or muscle relaxers are unable to correct the nerve compression caused by bulging discs and vertebral subluxations.
 Physical therapy merely treats the muscle without addressing the underlying cause of the pain.
 Surgery often involves cutting away disc tissue or removing bone to make room for the nerve, which should only be done as a last resort.

 Fortunately, sciatica often responds to safe, natural chiropractic care.